Speak Your Mind: Singles

 "Alarm" was released as the lead single from Speak Your Mind on 20 May 2016.
 The single became Anne-Marie's first major worldwide hit, peaking at No. 16 on the UK Singles Chart.
 The single additionally reached the top 20 in as Australia and Scotland, as well as the top 40 in seven countries.
 It was certified Platinum in the UK, Australia, and Poland, and Gold in the US and Canada.
 The music video for the song, also released on 20 May 2016, was directed by Malia James and filmed in Mexico City.
 It is loosely inspired by Baz Luhrmann's 1996 film Romeo + Juliet.

 "Ciao Adios" was released as the second official single on 10 February 2017.
 The single became her first top ten hit in the UK, reaching No. 9, while also reaching the top ten in Belgium, Netherlands, Poland, and Scotland.
 It was also certified 2× Platinum in the UK and the Netherlands, Platinum in Australia, Germany, and Poland, and Gold in Canada.
 The single had moderate success elsewhere.
-The "Ciao Adios" music video was released on 9 March 2017 on YouTube and features Anne-Marie with her girl gang dancing in Marrakech, Morocco, with plenty of colors.
+The "Ciao Adios" music video was released on 9 March 2017 on YouTube and features Anne-Marie with her girl gang dancing in Marrakesh, Morocco, with plenty of colors.

 "Heavy" was released on 22 September 2017 as the third single from the record.
 It failed to replicate the success of "Alarm" and "Ciao Adios", reaching the top 40 in the UK, and only charting in a couple other territories.
 The music video for "Heavy" was released on 16 October 2017.
 "Then" was released on 15 December 2017 as the fourth single.
 The single reached No. 87 in the UK charts and peaked at number 15 on the Tipparade chart in the Netherlands, alongside certifying Silver by the British Phonographic Industry (BPI) for equivalent sales of 200,000 units in the country, alongside "Heavy".